 41 total credit hours are needed within the Digital Forensics major.
 In addition to forensic skills, students gain an understanding of the American judicial system.
 Computer science topics include object-oriented programming in Python and hardware networking capability.

 All students are required to complete an internship before receiving the degree.
 Popular placement is within a government agency at various levels.
 Private companies that offer a cyber security or information security branch are also considered, including the banking and retail industries.

 Advanced study in computer forensics are also available with a graduate certification.
 18 total credit hours are needed to fulfill curriculum requirements.
 Example courses include Digital Media Forensics, Investigating Online Crimes, and Elements of Forensic Science.

-Graduate Programs in Computer Forensics
+Review of the Top Graduate Programs in Computer Forensics

 Individuals may expand upon their education with a Master’s degree in computer forensics.
 Some programs are identified under the Digital Forensics discipline, but topics can be found in Cyber Security and Criminal Justice.
 Common time frame to complete a Master’s degree is one to two years based on enrollment.